 Keystone Heights is a small town where family values still abound.
 Its landscape includes numerous lakes, parks and recreation areas as well as a quaint downtown area where residents shop.
 The Keystone residents value their community and are active in all areas including schools, sports, churches, library and local events.
 It's a place for neighbors to meet neighbors, and a town where people from around the World are welcomed as well.
 Combine these desirable lifestyle elements with the important facilities located within our community, and one begins to understand why this community has achieved the rate of constant growth it has over the past five years.

 Keystone Heights is a "commuters town" since many of the residents commute daily to work within a 50-mile radius surrounding the city.
 The town sits between two main Florida cities, Gainesville to the Southwest and Jacksonville to the Northeast.

-The theme this year is "Salute to the Volunteer”.
+The theme this year is “Small Towns Are the Keystone of America”.